aster-hu/blog/_posts/2020-05-20-hosting jekyll on Github.md

 git config --global user.name "myname"
 ```

-After entering, it will ask the password, just type it and press enter.

 ## Push Files to Github

 Copy the git link from Github repository, and run